 Use a Portable Heater

 To thaw out frozen water lines, you need to increase the temperature surrounding them.
-A portable heater is a very effective way to create a tremendous amount of heat.
+A portable heater is a very effective way to create a tremendous amount of heat in a targetted spot.
 Placing a portable heater near the location can do the trick if you can locate where the camper pipes freeze.

 While this can be a beneficial solution, it is essential to consider safety.
 You should not leave a space heater alone as it can pose a significant fire risk.
 Keep any potentially flammable objects away from the space heater and ensure it has an auto shutoff feature should it somehow tip over.